10quality/ayuco/README.md

 }
 ```

-Example for a clear cache commad.
+Example for a clear cache command.

 ```php
 use Ayuco\Command;